pekphet/FishHttp/README.md

 # FishHttp
-A SUPER-LIGHT HTTP REQUEST UTIL
+A SUPER-LIGHT HTTP REQUEST UTIL<br/>
+PS: Chinese-Readme in  ReadMe-CH.md file<br/>

 This http request use Annotation & Builder mode to configure request params, so is more easily to use